Skip to content

 Let me share some things I decided to quit doing recently.
 I unsubscribed from a few online services I no longer used and from a few newsletters I never read.
 I stopped wasting time opening email and then filing it and instead, set up a filter in email to automatically file many emails from my target people (friends, family, and businesses).
 Now I can see the folders have unread mail, read it, and then either delete it or go on to the next thing.
 It cut down on time filing quite a bit.

-I am a graphic designer and love creating fanart, plus book covers, banners, and more.
+I am a graphic designer and love creating banners, and more.
 I created a company, The Author’s Secret, for that purpose.
 However, after five years, I realized I was spending so much time maintaining social media, websites, blog posts, and more for both myself and the company that I had little time left to do what I want to do most.
 Write.
 So after a long soul-searching period, I decided to close the company.

 Is it right to quit?
 I think so, yes, when the reasons are sound.
 What do you think?
 Is it right to quit or should you slug it out no matter what?
 Share your thoughts in the comments.
 I’d love to hear from you, yea or nay.